Miami Heat vs Cleveland Cavaliers: Odds, Spread, and Total

 - Power forward Kevin Love is out for personal reasons.

-- Shooting guard Terry Rosier is questionable for Game 2 with an ankle injury.
+- Shooting guard Terry Rosier is doubtful for Game 4 with an ankle injury.

 Cleveland Cavaliers